vgvassilev/clad/docs/userDocs/source/user/FloatingPointErrorEstimation.rst

 Top define a custom model using Clad:

-1. Implement the ``clad::FPErrorEstimationModel`` class, a generic interface that provides the error expressions for clad to generate.
+1. Implement the ``clad::FPErrorEstimationModel`` class, a generic interface that provides the error expressions for Clad to generate.

 2. Override the ``AssignError()`` function.
 This function is called for all LHS of every assignment expression in the target function.